 - Other Ragus - Other hearty sauces can also be great pairings for this pasta shape.
 Think mushrooms, veal, wild boar, braised rabbit or duck confit!

 - Vodka Sauce - These noodles are perfect with a quick and simple Vodka sauce.
-We like to serve ours with Italian sausage, spiced chicken or even lobster!
+It works well with our 'Nduja Vodka Sauce recipe.

 - Beef Stroganoff - Just like a simple egg noodle, pappardelle is perfect for sopping up the creamy sauce on a classic stroganoff style meal.